 As a CAP program, Operation Sharing brings businesses and people together to deliver hope to individuals and families in dire need.
-Operation Sharing solicits and accepts donations for the program’s participants.
+Operation Sharing receives donations from corporate America.
 Donations include items from food and books to furniture and building supplies.
-Each year an estimated more than 1.5 million people in all 13 Appalachian states are impacted by donated materials (valued at more than $110,763,822.63 for the 2010-2011 fiscal year).
+Each year an estimated more than 1.5 million people in all 13 Appalachian states are impacted by donated materials (valued at more than $1.45 billion over the past 28 years – through the 2013 fiscal year).

 In 1986, then VP of development for CAP, Bill Begley received a phone call from an associate at the National Federation of Non-profits.
 They were asking if CAP would be interested in receiving a donation of children’s books.
 After traveling to Virginia to see the books, Bill realized he could not turn this offer down.
 Presenting the situation to the board of directors, they accepted the offer and spent the money necessary to house the books and the employ workers needed to distribute them.

-Each year, in-kind donations are received from approximately 125 corporations from across the country and are accepted at the Corbin, KY, Hagerhill, KY and Onedia, TN warehouses.
+Each year, in-kind donations are received from approximately 125 corporations from across the country and are accepted at the Corbin, KY and Hagerhill, KY.
 CAP’s Human Service programs use some of the goods, saving much-needed dollars that can be better utilized to provide help for program participants.
-Additionally, CAP has partners with more than 2,000 churches, schools and community service organizations to redistribute these resources to those in need in out-of-state areas.

 As part of expanding services to deliver hope, Operation Sharing delivers much needed emergency relief supplies to CAP’s Disaster Relief program via Operation Relief.
 The program serves communities within the service area that have been devastated by natural disasters.